itsrinkas/Monitor_C_Project/README.md

 - **The project includes Doxygen documentation.**

-- All files are packaged in a ZIP archive for submission.
+- All project files are organized and available in a ZIP archive.